Do You Follow Jesus?

 Actions You Can Take

-2. Consider joining a church.
+3. Consider joining a church.
 This is my most cautious “action you can take.”
-Why?

 In other words, joining the wrong church is risky, especially if you are making a personal decision to follow Jesus.

-Joining the right church is transformational and will contribute to your decision to follow Jesus…or not.
+Joining the right church is transformational and will contribute to your decision to follow Jesus.
 My only recommendation is this: do not base your decisions on humans.
+Instead, take refuge in the Lord.

 Seek the truth in the Bible.
-The only way you’ll make an informed decision about whether or not to follow God through Jesus Christ is by reading the bible.
+The best way to make an informed decision about whether or not to follow God through Jesus Christ is by reading the bible.

 That said, God calls us to be in relationships with others.